considerable/f3a-pattern-aerobatics-rc.club/src/chapter_1.md

 - [Open Source F3A Biplane](https://www.facebook.com/groups/660663817886159/)
 - Suggest a link to another 2 meter F3A model

-If it is going to be your very first real 2 meter long F3A model, buying a second-hand plane might be a very good option.
+If it is going to be your very first 2 meter long F3A model, buying a second-hand plane might be a very good option.

 To buy it used, you can follow these steps: